Voter Registration in Massachusetts

 Click here for street precinct assignments.

-Please contact the Town Clerk at 978-448-1100 or firstname.lastname@example.org if you would like further information.
+Please contact the Town Clerk’s office at 978-448-1100 or email@example.com or visit www.townofgroton.org if you would like more information.

 The scheduled state elections for 2016 are: